Index For This Page

 - Information about the Southern Utah Railroad and its line between Price and Hiawatha; taken over by Utah Railway in 1917.

-Southern Utah and Castle Valley Steam Locomotives -- Information about the steam locomotives of Southern Utah Railroad and Castle Valley Railroad, later owned by Utah Railway.
+Southern Utah Railroad Locomotives -- Information about the steam locomotives of Southern Utah Railroad and Castle Valley Railroad, later owned by Utah Railway.

 Southern Utah's McKeen Car -- Although the car itself was never owned by Utah Railway, the body of Southern Utah's one-only McKeen car remained on Utah Railway property until 1990.

-Utah Railway Map -- A Google Map of Utah Railway, including its major junctions and spurs to the mines that it served.
+Utah Railway Map -- A Google Map of Utah Railway, including its major junctions and spurs to the mines that it served, along with the Southern Utah and Castle Valley predecessor railroads.

 Jim Harrawood's Utah Railway -- An archived page at Jim Harrawood's abandoned UtahRails.com